hyosung11/Launch-School/Courses/JS100/Book/The-Basics/NOTES.md

 4. Null
 5. Boolean

 All other data types are **object type**.
-(ES6 introduced two additional primitive types: Symbol and BigInt.)
+(ES6 introduces two additional primitive types: Symbol and BigInt.)

 Data type values can be represented by **literals**.
 A literal is any notation that lets you represent a fixed value in source code.
 For instance, all of the following are literals in JavaScript: